borgmatic-collective/borgmatic/README.md

 ### Broken pipe with remote repository

-When running atticmatic on a large remote repository, you may receive errors like the following, particularly while "attic check" is validating backups for
+When running borgmatic on a large remote repository, you may receive errors like the following, particularly while "borg check" is validating backups for
 consistency:

     Write failed: Broken pipe
-    attic: Error: Connection closed by remote host
+    borg: Error: Connection closed by remote host

 This error can be caused by an ssh timeout, which you can rectify by adding the following to the ~/.ssh/config file on the client: